Skip to main content

 • Do you need the speed of a wiki for fast updates, or would you prefer consistent, branded, and rich content from a knowledge base?

-• Would you prefer to risk having collaborative content that may not be quite right with less effort or knowing that your information is always perfect but that means you must dedicate time and resources to this?
+• Can you risk having collaborative content that may not be quite right (with less effort), or do you need to know that your information is always perfect (but time-consuming to maintain)?

 • Does the way users will work with your system or product change often?
-Do they need to share code changes, hacks, or tops?
+Do they need to share code changes, hacks, or tips?
 If so, a wiki may help them.

 • Have you had issues with inconsistent communication before?
 A knowledge base may be helpful.